 Fig. 1.
-Two layer index structure for k-truss community queries.
-The top level index is a super-graph with vertices representing unique k-truss communities and edges representing containment relations between them.
-The bottom level index is triangle derived graph that translates triangle connectivity in the underlying graph to edge connectivity for fast k-truss community traversal.
+Two-layer index structure for k-truss community queries.
+The top-level index is a super-graph with the vertices representing unique k-truss communities and the edges representing the containment relations between them.
+The bottom-level index is a triangle-derived graph that translates the triangle connectivity in the underlying graph to edge connectivity for fast k-truss community traversal.

-and cached statistics of each community, e.g., , cohesiveness measure and size, are sufficient.
-As such, we can generalize the concept of community search to local community queries, which is to identify common communities among a set of query vertices given cohesiveness creteria.
-Depends on ap- plicatoin requirements, local community queries may or may not search the edge-level details of each relevant community.
-To get a better idea, consider the example query ”Given a set of query vertices, do they belong to same communities?”
-This type of query does not require edge-level details of communities and is good for applications such as studying common interests among a set of users.
-We refer to local community queries that do not require edge-level details as community-level queries.
-It is also possible that an application require the details of exactly which edges belong to relevant communities, such as classic community search queries.
+and the cached statistics of each community, e.g. cohesiveness, measure, and size, are sufficient.
+As such, we can generalize the concept of community search to local community queries, which are meant to identify common communities among a set of query vertices given the cohesiveness criteria.
+Depending on application requirements, local community queries may or may not search the edge-level details of each relevant community.
+To get a better idea, let us consider an example query: “Given a set of query vertices, do they belong to same communities?”
+This type of query does not require the edge-level details of communities and is good for applications such as studying common interests among a set of users.
+We refer to local community queries that do not require edge-level details like community-level queries.
+An application might also possibly require the details regarding exactly which edges belong to relevant communities, such as classic community search queries.
 We refer to those queries as edge-level queries.